 1. Have a role model/family member learn the language with your child.

-The truth is, you can’t just buy our program, BookLingual; or Rosetta Stone, or some DVDs and put your child in the corner to learn on their own.
+The truth is, you can’t just buy our program, BookLingual; Rosetta Stone, or some DVDs and put your child in the corner to learn on their own.
 It doesn’t work that way.
 I HIGHLY RECOMMEND learning the language with your child.
 I know you are busy, you work, you have a family, you have kids – it seems like there is no time.
 Well, anyone can make time for something if it is important enough to them.
 By learning with your child (even taking baby steps, learning the basics) you will show your child that you take the language seriously.
 That it is not just “their homework”; but something that you also believe in.

-Jessica will take Spanish lessons three times a week
+- Jessica will take Spanish lessons three times a week

-I will read a bilingual book with Jessica every night along with her normal reading
+- I will read a bilingual book with Jessica every night along with her normal reading

-Jessica and I (and the entire family) will do our best to speak in Spanish on Saturday morning
+- Jessica and I (and the entire family) will do our best to speak in Spanish on Saturday morning

-Jessica will watch Spanish language TV one day a week (instead of her English TV)
+- Jessica will watch Spanish language TV one day a week (instead of her English TV)

 3. Go to a playgroup or social meeting.

 Remember, take bilingualism seriously!
 But, keep a little bit of pressure on the brakes; make sure that your child still has time to express themselves in English and enjoy their lives.
-Over time, they will learn to appreciate and realize that they are different – and be very, very proud to be able to speak a language which many others around them do not understand.
-You can do it!!
+Over time, they will learn to appreciate and realize that they are different – and be very, very proud to be able to speak a language that many others around them do not understand.
+You can do it!